Thunder & Lightnings

 Blackburn Buccaneer - Survivor ZU-NIP (ex XW986)

-S.2B ZU-NIP - Hangar 51 Aviation, (stored) Diemerskraal Airfield, South Africa
+S.2B ZU-NIP - Privately owned, Stellenbosch, South Africa

 Buccaneer S.2B ZU-NIP at Thunder City, 31st October 2012; Francis Wallace

 XW986 is an ex-RAE aircraft (hence the paint scheme).
-After it retired, she was bought by Delta Jets who at the time were based at Wellesbourne.
-At the time of sale, the aircraft was not in great condition with the tailplane removed and other parts missing.
+After it retired, she was bought by Delta Jets who, at the time, were based at Wellesbourne.
+When the aircraft was purchased by Delta Jets, the XW986 was not in great condition with the tailplane removed and other parts missing.
 It lived at Wellesbourne Mountford next to Vulcan XM655 for a while, but when Delta moved to Kemble, now Cotswold Airport in 1996, XW986 went with them.
 While at Kemble, Delta Jets did a brilliant job in restoring XW986 to near-perfect condition, with the hope that one day she could fly again.
 Efforts to fly it in the UK were frustrated by the CAA for a long time and just when there seemed a glimmer of hope for the aircraft she was sold to Ian Pringle in South Africa.
 Permission was granted for some test flights here in the UK, receiving her civil serial, ZU-NIP.
 After several test flights, on Friday 29th March 2002, she made her first flight in 9 years.
 She sadly departed these shores a few weeks later, heading for Cape Town Internation Airport in South Africa to be housed with Mike Beachy Head's Thunder City operation, where it joined sisters ZU-AVI (ex XW988) and ZU-BCR (ex XW987).

-After much waiting, ZU-NIP and some of the other airframes were acquired by Hangar 51 Aviation, who have a view to returning them back to the skies of South Africa.
-ZU-NIP and ZU-AVI were moved to Diemerskraal Airfield in November 2022, where they are currently being stored before they are moved to Port Elizabeth International Airport in Gqeberha, where it is hoped they'll undergo restoration to return back to flight.
+After much waiting, ZU-NIP and some of the other airframes were acquired by Hangar 51 Aviation, who had an optimistic view of returning them back to the skies of South Africa.
+ZU-NIP and ZU-AVI were moved to Diemerskraal Airfield in November 2022, where they were planned to be in short-term storage before they moved on to Port Elizabeth International Airport to join ZU-BCR.

 Find other photos of ZU-NIP on the following sites: